 Notting Hill Carnival

 The Notting Hill Carnival is considered to be the biggest street party of Europe, and is a celebration of the migrant Caribbean culture and lifestyle in London.
 It is hosted in the month of August during the bank holiday weekend.
 It initially began in 1964 and was organised by the Afro-Caribbean communities that made up London to improve strained race relations in the city at that time.
-It is now a colourful and lively fiesta with hundreds of costumed participants who march to the beats of loud steel drums and plenty of live gigs on stages, along the route.
+It is now a colorful and lively fiesta with hundreds of costumed participants who march to the beats of loud steel drums and plenty of live gigs on stages, along the route.
 The air is thick with the aroma of Caribbean cuisine and features jerky chicken, curried rice, fried plantains and a host of other delicacies, apart from plenty of rum punch and beer for the revellers.

 The proms or promenade concerts are organised mainly in the Royal Albert Hall that is located in South Kensington every year.
 It was started in 1895 by Robert Newman, who was a manager of the Queen’s Hall.
 He aspired to reach a wider audience by keeping the events lowly priced and less formal.
 There are about 92 concerts that are held in the months of July to September and are reasonably priced.
 The main arena is the Royal Albert Hall (although there are outdoor proms at Hyde Park and other locations as well) with its gallery seating 500 visitors and the central hall can accommodate 900 people standing.
 The conductors are both local and foreign and they conduct orchestras that perform the works of Beethoven, Mozart, Chopin, Wagner and even grand Hollywood film pieces.
 It is a great way to enjoy some of the best of English Classical music and performances, without having to spend a hefty sum on pricey tickets.